-the EDPH must give the reasons for so doing to the applicant.
+the Chief Health Officer must give the reasons for so doing to the applicant.

+[Regulation 27 amended: Gazette 10 Jan 2017 p.
+259.]

 28. Review of certain decisions

-(1) A person listed in the Table to subregulation (2) as a person affected by a reviewable decision of the EDPH or of an environmental health officer may apply to the State Administrative Tribunal for a review of the decision.
+(1) A person listed in the Table to subregulation (2) as a person affected by a reviewable decision of the Chief Health Officer or of an authorised officer may apply to the State Administrative Tribunal for a review of the decision.

 (2) The Table to this subregulation sets out each reviewable decision and the person affected by it.